metorres89/job_interview_1/README.md

 # WordFinder

-Repository created for a Job Interview Challenge (2021-03-16).
+Repository created for a job interview challenge (2021-03-16).

 # Objective